A-06453

 Plain Language

-Large developers must report each safety incident to the Division of Homeland Security and Emergency Services within 72 hours of learning of the incident or of learning facts sufficient to establish a reasonable belief that one has occurred.
-The report must include the incident date, the specific statutory basis for why it qualifies as a safety incident, and a short plain-language description.
-The 72-hour clock starts from actual or constructive knowledge, creating an ongoing monitoring obligation.
-Safety incidents include autonomous model behavior, model weight theft or leakage, critical control failures, and unauthorized model use — but only when the incident provides demonstrable evidence of increased critical harm risk.
+Large developers must report each safety incident affecting a frontier model to the Division of Homeland Security and Emergency Services within 72 hours of learning of the incident or of learning facts establishing a reasonable belief that an incident has occurred.
+The report must include the incident date, the reasons it qualifies as a safety incident, and a plain-language description.
+Safety incidents include: autonomous model behavior beyond user requests, model weight theft or unauthorized access, critical failure of technical or administrative controls, and unauthorized model use — but only where the incident provides demonstrable evidence of increased critical harm risk.
+The 72-hour clock starts from actual knowledge or constructive knowledge.

 Statutory Text